 PHIL: All right, here’s another question that came to us in several forms, and so I’ll paraphrase it for you.
 It’s one that comes up a lot.
 In the context of Christ’s death at Calvary, what does it mean for the Father to forsake the Son at the cross?
 Does this mean there was some kind of temporary separation of the Trinity?

 And what does that mean?
-Well He was there in the fullness of His presence in judgment.
-Up to that point, He had always been there in the fullness of His presence in fellowship, but for a moment He was not there, either in judgment or in fellowship.
+Well, He was there in the fullness of His presence in judgment.
+Up to that point, He’d always been there in the fullness of His presence in fellowship.
+But for a moment, He was not there, either in judgment or in fellowship.
 What that means?
 I think it’s a real separation which our Lord experienced, but it’s not the dissolution of the Trinity.

-PHIL: Is it...would you say it’s a separation between God the Father and Christ in His humanity, but not really a breach in the ontological Trinity?
+PHIL: Would you say it’s a separation between God the Father and Christ in His humanity, but not really a breach in the ontological Trinity?

-JOHN: No, there can be no breach in the Trinity, the Trinity is eternal life.
+JOHN: No, there can be no breach in the Trinity.
+The Trinity is eternal life.
 It’s essentially eternal life.
-It’s an eternal nature that can never be breached.
+It’s eternal nature that can never be breached.
 Yeah, it’s –

 PHIL: A mystery.

-Alright, he's a question that we get frequently from listeners, and I’ll paraphrase this one for you.
-It came in from a listener named Lisa and several other listeners who want to know.
-Regarding election, does that mean that God chooses people not to be saved?
+PHIL: Hmm, wow.
+John, another question that we get frequently from listeners – and I’ll paraphrase this one for you – it came in from a listener named Lisa and several other listeners who want to know, regarding election, does that mean that God chooses people not to be saved?

 JOHN: Right.
 And I think that’s a good way to view it.
 He chooses not to choose them.